Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Introduction

-Roughly speaking, there are two categories of existing approaches to these types of capacity management problems in stochastic networks: analytical and simulation based.
+In this paper we consider such a general class of networks of SLSs, with a particular focus on both of the above stochastic network model instances within the general class. {Given the importance of resource allocation in this class of networks of SLSs, we observe that there exist essentially two categories of capacity management approaches in stochastic networks in general:} analytical and simulation-based.
 Analytical approaches typically approximate the complex stochastic network with a much simpler network and solve the corresponding optimisation problem.
-These approximations may be based on product-form networks (see, e.g.,~\cite{baskett1975open,kelly1991loss,harrison1992brownian}), assumptions that network components behave independently (see, e.g.,~\cite{axsater1990modelling,Restrepo2009}), aggregation of network components (see, e.g.,~\cite{sonmez2017analytical}), fluid-limit scalings (see, e.g.,~\cite{harrison2005method}), and large-scale systems (see, e.g.,~ \cite{borst2004dimensioning,Hassin2015}).
+These approximations may be based on product-form networks (see, e.g.,~\cite{baskett1975open,harrison1992brownian,kelly1991loss}), independence assumptions among network components (see, e.g.,~\cite{axsater1990modelling,Restrepo2009}), aggregation of network components (see, e.g.,~\cite{sonmez2017analytical}), fluid-limit scalings (see, e.g.,~\cite{harrison2005method}), and large-scale systems (see, e.g.,~ \cite{borst2004dimensioning,Hassin2015}).
 These closed-form approximations can then be used to solve the capacity management problem, either analytically (see, e.g.,~\cite{bookKleinrock1964,wein1988capacity}), numerically, or using a combination of both (see, e.g.,~\cite{Sanders2016}).

 Simulation-based approaches typically evaluate and update capacity allocation using simulation of the stochastic network.
-One canonical simulation-based optimisation approach is stochastic approximation (see, e.g.,~\cite{kiefer1952stochastic,robbins1985stochastic,henderson2006handbooks,asmussen2007stochastic}), where the gradients are estimated using simulation, in order to apply gradient descent in a stochastic setting.
-Similar adaptations of Newton and quasi-Newton type methods, based on higher-order derivatives, are currently a very active area of research (see, e.g.,~\cite{byrd2016stochastic}).
+One canonical simulation-based optimisation approach is stochastic approximation (SA) (see, e.g.,~\cite{asmussen2007stochastic,henderson2006handbooks,kiefer1952stochastic,robbins1985stochastic} and Appendix~\ref{app:StochApprox}), where gradients are estimated using simulation in order to apply gradient descent in a stochastic setting.
+Similar adaptations of Newton and quasi-Newton methods, based on higher-order derivatives, are currently a very active area of research (see, e.g.,~\cite{byrd2016stochastic}).
+Another well-known approach is Bayesian optimisation (BO) (see, e.g.,~\cite{bull2011convergence,mockus2012bayesian}), where a prior is placed over the unknown objective function which is then updated via noisy observations.
+Surrogate optimisation (SO) is yet another popular approach (see, e.g., \cite{gutmann2001radial,jones2001taxonomy,razavi2012review}), which optimises over a response surface that is generated by radial basis function interpolation between function evaluations.